AllStarLink/ASL3-Manual/docs/config/extensions_conf.md

 	same => n,Hangup
 ```

 When a client connects to the node using the Web Transceiver method, it sends its token from the AllStarLink system (if the client user has a valid [AllStarLink Portal](https://allstarlink.org/portal) account) as the CallerID Name.
 The first step is to authenticate if that is a valid token, which is done by a query to the API.
-If the token is valid, the associated **callsign** to that token checked against the `allowlist` and `denylist` (you can add callsigns to the `allowlist` and `denylist`, in additon to node numbers).
-If that passes validation, it is sent to the connect part of the dial plan.
-The connect section of the dial plan plays the message, "Connected to node" followed by the node number, and passes the connection to `app_rpt` with the `X` option which translates to a normal endpoint but bypassing further authentication checks.
+If the token is valid, the associated **callsign** to that token checked against the [`allowlist`](../adv-topics/allowdenylists.md) and [`denylist`](../adv-topics/allowdenylists.md) (you can add callsigns to the [`allowlist`](../adv-topics/allowdenylists.md) and [`denylist`](../adv-topics/allowdenylists.md), in additon to node numbers).
+If that passes validation, it is sent to the connect part of the dialplan.
+The connect section of the dialplan plays the message, "Connected to node" followed by the node number, and passes the connection to `app_rpt` with the `X` option which translates to a normal endpoint but bypassing further authentication checks.